Ivo-Balbaert/The_Way_to_Jai/5_Constants_variables_types_and_operations/5_Constants, variables, types and operations.md

 **bool** :	`true` and `false` values.
 They take up 8 bits (1 byte) of memory, and are used to test upon in conditions, so that program flow can be changed.

 **int** : for example `42`, `0b10` (a binary 2), `0x10` (a hexadecimal 16).
 Underscores can be optionally used to separate digit groups as in: `16_777_216` or `0b1010_0010_0101_1111`.
-8 types exist according to their size (number of bytes) and whether they are positive or signed(can have a negative sign):
+Eight types exist according to their size (number of bytes) and whether they are positive or signed(can have a negative sign):

 	`s8` or `u8`   - signed and unsigned 1 byte (or 8 bit) integers, range:  -127 to 128 or 0 to 255
 	`s16` or `u16` - signed and unsigned 2 byte integers, range: -32768 to +32767 or 0 to 65,535